viasmo1/edem-mda/2_data_treatment/etl/README.md

 # ETL Exercise

-## Load the database created in the SQL session
+## Activate container with the database created in the SQL session

-1) Navigate to the path where the sql docker compose file is
+1) Navigate to the path where the sql docker-compose file is

 2) Run the following command: